kasanderh/Brew-Assistant/README.md

 ## Permissions
 No permissions are needed to use the application.

+## Testing
+- UI tests built with <a href="https://developer.android.com/training/testing/espresso">Espresso</a>.
+- Can be found in the folder 'androidTest/java'.
+- Tests for MainActivity and CalculatorActivity for testing UI buttons and functions.

 ## Build Status
 Application is done, but features will be added:
 - Night Mode